-Adding to the pleasures of a Golden State Route trip is the luxury of the air-conditioned all-Pullman Golden State Limited, principal train over this line.
-The Californian, a new fast air-conditioned train for chair car and tourist passengers, with 25c, 30c, 35c meals, stewardess-nurse service, free pillows, porter service in every car, full length lounge car, special chair car for women and children, etc. Another popular train over this Route is the air-conditioned Apache.
+Adding to the pleasures of a Golden State Route trip is the luxury of the air-conditioned Golden State Limited, principal train over this line.
+The Californian, a new fast air-conditioned train for chair car and tourist passengers exclusively, with 25c, 30c, 35c meals, stewardess-nurse service, free pillows, porter service, full length lounge car for tourist passengers, special chair car reserved for women and children, etc.